commercialhaskell/stack/doc/scripts.md

 # Stack's script interpreter

-Stack also offers a very useful feature for running files: a script interpreter.
+Stack offers a very useful feature for running files: a script interpreter.
 For too long have Haskellers felt shackled to bash or Python because it's just too hard to create reusable source-only Haskell scripts.
 Stack attempts to solve that.

 You can use `stack <file_name>` to execute a Haskell source file.
 Usually, the